 In order for the Collaborative Process to work, both parties must agree to work within its guidelines.
 In addition, each party should retain a lawyer who practices Collaborative Law.

-The attorneys at Daley Zucker have extensive experience in the practice of Collaborative Law.
-To learn more about the Collaborative Law process, Attorney Susan E. Good welcomes the opportunity to talk with you about the process and help you decide if it’s right for you.
+The attorneys at Daley Zucker, LLC have extensive experience in the practice of Collaborative Law.
+To learn more about the Collaborative Law process, Attorney Karen W. Miller welcomes the opportunity to talk with you about the process and help you decide if it’s right for you.

 Family Law Practice Areas